ZeyuC/image_project/README.md

-# This project ami for knowing how to do some operation for the image
+# This project aim for knowing how to do some operation for the image